The equivariant model structure on cartesian cubical sets: The equivalence with classical homotopy theory

 \subsection{Triangulation}

 As Barton observed, implicit in Joyal's proof that $\sSet$ is the classifying topos for a strict interval is the definition of a faithful dimension-preserving functor from the simplex category to the cartesian cube category.
-This functor may be defined using Joyal's ``interval representation'' \cite{Joyal:1997dd}, a contravariant isomorphism between $\DDelta$ and the opposite of the category of \emph{strict intervals}, linearly ordered sets $\{ \bot < 1 <\cdots < n < \top \}$ for $n \geq 0$ with $\bot \neq \top$, and endpoint-preserving ordered maps.
-The category of strict intervals is evidentally a subcategory of finite bipointed sets $\Fin_{\bot\neq\top} \cong \CCube^\op$, thus defining $i \colon \DDelta \to \CCube$.
+This functor may be defined using Joyal's ``interval representation'' \cite{Joyal:1997dd}, a contravariant isomorphism between $\DDelta$ and the opposite of the category of \emph{strict intervals}, linearly ordered sets $\{ \top > 1 >\cdots > n > \top \}$ for $n \geq 0$ with $\bot \neq \top$, and endpoint-preserving ordered maps.\footnote{Our atypical choice of ordering on the interval coordinates is chosen to match the conventions used in \cite{RiehlShulman17}, which uses the functor $i \colon \DDelta \to \CCube$ to give a syntactic encoding of the simplices as ``shapes'' embedded in cubes.} The category of strict intervals is evidently a subcategory of finite bipointed sets $\Fin_{\bot\neq\top} \cong \CCube^\op$, thus defining $i \colon \DDelta \to \CCube$.